-Wal-Mart is famous for its customer oriented policy all around the world.
-Friendly customer service workers as well as other guys working for Wal-Mart are the number one reason why this company is so popular.
+Walmart is famous for its customer oriented policy and affordable goods prices all around the world.
+Friendly customer service workers as well as the chance to save money when shopping are the number one reasons why this retailer is so popular.
 It is similar to McDonald’s and their clean toilets.

-If you want to work at Wal-Mart, you must show in an interview that you fit this culture well, as it’s alpha and omega for the recruitment decisions in Wal-Mart.
-That’s why you always need to keep this tips on your mind:
+If you want to work at Walmart, you must show that you fit their working environemnt well, as it’s crucial for their decisions.
+That’s why you always need to keep on your mind:

-- Show respect to Wal-Mart and interviewers from the first moment in an interview.
-If you are respectful there, employer will belive that you’ll be respectful also to the customers
+- Show respect to Walmart and recruiters from the first moment of an interview.
+If you are respectful there, employer will belive that you’ll be respectful to the customers too!

-- Keep smiling and looking at the eyes.
-Sad employees are not welcome at Wal-Mart.
+- Keep smiling and looking in the eyes.
+Desperate or negative employees are not welcome at Walmart.
 Keep smiling and keep the eye contact with the interviewers all the time.

 - Show enthusiasm for your job.
-Wal-Mart does not recruit people that can not get any other job (well, at least they try to believe this).
-Wal-Mart tries to recruit people that want to work at Wal-Mart.
-They must get this feeling from the enthusiasm and motivation you present in an interview.
+Walmart does not recruit people that can not get any other job (well, at least they try to believe this).
+They try to recruit people that want to work at Walmart.
+They must get this feeling from the enthusiasm and motivation you show in an interview.

-We suggest you to read a bit more about Wal-Mart philosophy and rules the employees need to stick to, to understand better what will be expected from you.
-But let’s have a look now at some typical Wal-Mart interview questions.
+We suggest you to read a bit more about Walmart philosophy and rules the employees stick to, in order to understand better what will be expected from you.
+But let’s have a look at some typical questions now.

-- Why do you want to work for Wal-Mart?
-(Hint: Mention the philosophy, the uniqueness of the company as well as that customer service is the area you are good at)
+- Why do you want to work at Walmart?
+(Hint: Mention the philosophy, the uniqueness of the company, your preferences for the brand)

 - What can you bring to our team?
 Why should we hire you?